UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 The basic idea is that the entire application can be thought of as consisting of three parts:

-1. **State**, all the information needed for the application.
+1. **State**, an immutable object representing all the information the application needs to remember.

 2. **View**, a function that takes the state as input and produces HTML code (i.e., a view that the user can see on the screen) as output.

-3. **Update**, a function that modifies the state (more accurately, creates a new state from the old state).
+3. **Update**, a function that modifies the state (more accurately, since state is immutable, creates a new state from the old state).

 The idea of *unidirectional data flow* is that information flow (or if you like, causality) goes like this:

 state &rarr; view &rarr; update &rarr; state

 and never in the reverse direction.
-In other words, view is a function of the state (i.e., the state directly influences the view, but nothing in the view every directly influences the state), user interaction with the view (and some other asynchronous events such as files loading) cause an update (but update code never modifies the view directly), and updating alters the state (which is in turn what triggers the view to be re-rendered).
+In other words, view is a function of the state (i.e., the state directly influences the view, but nothing in the view ever directly influences the state), user interaction with the view (and some other asynchronous events such as files loading) cause an update (but update code never modifies the view directly), and updating alters the state (which is in turn what triggers the view to be re-rendered).

 The last part is the trickiest to get correct when writing GUI code, so it is handled automatically by React and Redux.